ahnan4arch/jiplib/README.md

 This is a java library for manipulating IP address ranges.
 It makes use of [Guava](https://github.com/google/guava) [Ranges](https://code.google.com/p/guava-libraries/wiki/RangesExplained).

+Library can handle both IPv4 and IPv6 addresses.

 Here is a brief tutorial:

 ### Creating a network range CIDR address: